 After the military coup in September 1973, the Chilean national police (Carabineros) were incorporated into the Defense Ministry.

-On September 11, 1973, a military coup overthrew Salvador Allende, who apparently committed suicide.
+On September 11, 1973, a military coup overthrew Allende, who apparently committed suicide as the armed forces bombarded the presidential palace.

-In October 1973, at least 72 people were murdered by the Caravan of Death during the Pinochet regime.
+In October 1973, at least 72 people were murdered by the Caravan of Death.

-In 1973, the Chilean coup d'état occurred, overthrowing Salvador Allende's democratically elected left-wing government.
+In 1973, the Chilean coup d'état overthrew Salvador Allende's democratically elected left-wing government with support from the United States.

-With the military coup of 1973, Chile became isolated politically as a result of widespread human rights abuses.
+With the military coup of 1973, Chile became politically isolated due to widespread human rights abuses.

 In 1978 Chile was administratively divided into regions.